bbradt/dfncluster/README.md

 ## Methods

+(Probably draw some workflow chart for the whole process)

 ## Results

+(Currently in the ppt file)

 ## References
 <a name="ref1"></a> 1.
 Eswar Damaraju et al. “Dynamic functional connectivity analysis reveals transient states of dyscon-nectivity in schizophrenia”.
-In:NeuroImage: Clinical5 (2014), pp. 298–308.<br><br>
+In:NeuroImage: Clinical5 (2014), pp. 298–308.<br>
 <a name="ref2"></a> 2.
 Mustafa S Salman et al. “Group ICA for identifying biomarkers in schizophrenia:‘Adaptive’networks viaspatially constrained ICA show more sensitivity to group differences than spatio-temporal regression”.In:NeuroImage: Clinical22 (2019), p.
-101747.<br><br>
+101747.<br>
 <a name="ref3"></a> 3.
 Elena A Allen et al. “Tracking whole-brain connectivity dynamics in the resting state”.
-In:Cerebralcortex24.3 (2014), pp. 663–676.<br><br>
+In:Cerebralcortex24.3 (2014), pp. 663–676.<br>
 <a name="ref4"></a> 4.
 U Sakoglu, AM Michael, and VD Calhoun.
 “Classification of schizophrenia patients vs healthy controlswith dynamic functional network connectivity”.
-In:Neuroimage47.1 (2009), S39–41.<br><br>
+In:Neuroimage47.1 (2009), S39–41.<br>
 <a name="ref5"></a> 5.
 Unal  Sako ̆glu  et  al.  “A  method  for  evaluating  dynamic  functional  network  connectivity  and  task-modulation: application to schizophrenia”.
-In:Magnetic Resonance Materials in Physics, Biology andMedicine23.5-6 (2010), pp. 351–366.<br><br>
+In:Magnetic Resonance Materials in Physics, Biology andMedicine23.5-6 (2010), pp. 351–366.<br>